deathaplenty/OoS-MinimalSwordSlashes/SwordSlashes.md

 No sword slashes in D3

 ## To Dungeon 4
-1. Slash to get flippers
+3. Slash to get flippers
-- Slash for spring banana
+4. Slash for spring banana

 Slashes before D3: 4

 ## Dungeon 4
 -

+## Dungeon 8
+- Medusa Head takes 5 slashes with Dbl Edge ring.
+1 slash was required for ring.
+She takes 8 without the ring.
+The ring saves 2 slashes.
+  - She takes 4 slashes with Red Ring and spinslashes